genematx/DSND_Project_3/README.md

   data/user-item-interactions.csv - table containing records about each user reading any specific article.

   Recommendations_with_IBM.ipynb - main IPython notebook with the code of the project.

+  Recommendations_with_IBM.html - the notebook with the code and results in html format.

   project_tests.py - tests to check the accuracy of the results (provided by Udacity).